-Paleotraining is a catchall term for exercise routines that mimic the movement patterns of our hunter-gatherer ancestors.
-It is based on the idea that we are not physically adapted to the sedentary lifestyle we live today and that the human body is better built to run long distances and climb trees than sit in a chair all day.
+Paleotraining is a catch-all term for workouts that copy the way our hunter-gatherer ancestors moved.
+It is based on the idea that we are not physically adapted to the current sedentary lifestyle and that the human body is better built to run long distances and climb trees than sit in a chair all day.
 Therefore, exercise routines considered to be paleo training focus on movements like walking/running, climbing, crawling, carrying, throwing, and swimming.
-These exercises are done as close to a natural setting as possible without specialized equipment.
+These exercises are done as close to a natural setting without specialized equipment.

 What are the Paleotraining Exercises?